About WSOP Roulette

 Remember to check the WSOP Facebook page to keep track of current in game events.

 To earn the bracelets, you need to play the Roulette event and earn bracelet points.
 You can learn more about earning bracelets and bracelet points in the WSOP bracelets guide I wrote.

 Current WSOP Roulette Bracelets

 In WSOP Roulette you can only call or fold preflop.
 On the flop, you must go all in, call, or fold.
 No action takes place after the flop.
 The only decision you will make in this game mode is to go all in or fold.

 I recommend playing tight preflop.
 Since you need to go all in on the flop, you want to start by playing strong hands, to begin with.

 I recommend using a hand range.
 This is the exact number of hands you will play with.
 Using a hand range will help beginners a lot I recommend everybody use one.

-The Hand Range I Raise With
+The Hand Range I would play in WSOP Roulette

 - Early Position

 - QQ+, AQ+, KQ+